 When people first sit down in meditation or go on a silent retreat, with all their usual activities stripped away and nothing to do but be, it is not uncommon to go through a kind of withdrawal.
 Especially in our modern culture, we are accustomed (and even addicted) to constant, high-speed stimulation.
 When all of that is suddenly removed, disturbing feelings and sensations can show up, including that basic root sense of discontent, restlessness and unease that motivates so much of our human activity.
 But if you simply sit with the bare sensations of this discomfort and allow it to be just as it is, you may find that it is quite bearable and maybe even interesting.
 A natural curiosity may develop, an interest in exploring this basic unease, finding out what it is, not by thinking about it, labeling it or telling a story about it, but by going all the way to the bottom of it with awareness.
 You may discover that this unease doesn't stay the same and that at the core of it there is nothing at all.

-It’s also not uncommon for people who take up meditation to begin noticing all kinds of disturbing things about themselves they hadn’t seen before.
-If you notice yourself (or other people) behaving in ways that don’t fit with your ideas of how you (or others) should be – if you see yourself (or someone else) being manipulative, vengeful, passive-aggressive, self-pitying, self-absorbed, stingy, judgmental, self-righteous, pushy, fawning or whatever it might be, perhaps you will be able to see that all of this is like the weather outside—it is a conditioned, impersonal movement of the whole universe.
-There is no central agent (no God in the heavens and no you inside your head) in control of any of this.
-You are not deliberately choosing to be the way you are in this moment and neither is anyone else—even our apparent choices arise by themselves.
+It’s also not uncommon for people who take up meditation to begin noticing all kinds of disturbing things about themselves they hadn’t seen before, things that don't fit with our self-image or with who we want to be or think we should be.
+It takes courage to face these things honestly.
+You may notice yourself being manipulative, vengeful, passive-aggressive, self-pitying, self-absorbed, stingy, judgmental, self-righteous, pushy, fawning or whatever it might be, and when that happens, perhaps you will be able to see that all of this is like the weather outside—it is a conditioned, habitual, impersonal movement of the whole universe.
+There is no central agent (no God in the heavens and no you inside your head) in control of any of this—even our apparent choices arise by themselves.
+When this is truly realized, it brings forth compassion for oneself and for others in our human imperfection.
 Everything happens by itself as one whole undivided happening.
 Of course, if we turn that into a formula and adopt it as a belief (“I have no control, and whatever I do is just happening, so there's nothing to be done about any of it”) that isn’t quite right either.
 Any such assertion is closing down the openness of awareness with a fixed conclusion and ignoring the response-ability that is right here as life itself.
 So better to not know what is or isn’t possible right now.
 After all, this moment has never been here before!

 Whatever shows up, pleasant or unpleasant, you may begin to notice that there is a bigger context, that you are the boundless awareness in which all of this appears.
 You may find that there is room in this vastness for all the apparent defects and imperfections of life to be exactly as they are.
 When we realize that we contain the whole universe, that we have the seeds of both Buddha and Hitler within us, that we are the whole show, then we begin to have a natural compassion for everyone and everything being exactly the way it is.